maniospas/SocialGraphMining/README.md

 contextualEgoNetwork.setCurrent(contextualEgoNetwork.getOrCreateContext("default"));
 ```

-:warn: **All** miner parameters (even parameters of non-current miners) are communicated at all times to retain validity
+:warning: **All** miner parameters (even parameters of non-current miners) are communicated at all times to retain validity
 of mining processes.
 Explicitly managing miner permisions without altering the switchable miner can be achieved for each individual miner through

 Using a social graph miner to obtain social recommendations for nodes of the contextual ego network in the current context can be achieved through the following code: